edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

     .unwrap();
 ```

-You can turn this into a serde Value and access using square brackets:
+You can turn this into a serde_json::Value and access using square brackets:

 ```rust
 let as_value: serde_json::Value = serde_json::from_str(&json_res)?;